Boss Plumbing

 Image of and energy bill for a blog titled, will a new furnace improve your energy bills

+In many Saskatoon homes, upgrading to a modern high-efficiency furnace can reduce heating costs by 10–30%, especially during long winter months.
 However, not every furnace replacement leads to savings.
-The real impact depends on your current system, your home’s insulation, and how efficiently your heating system is running.
+The real impact depends on your current system, your home’s insulation, your ductwork, and how efficiently your heating system is running.

 Quick Answer: Will a New Furnace Lower Your Energy Bills?